Yousuf-Rizwan/password-manager/README.md

 - `main()`: Controls program flow and user interaction

     ### Design choices
 1. Master Password being included - This was one I debated a bit.
-On one hand there was no real usability of it functionality wise but for the sake of having something cool and gimmicky i opted to keep it in.
-Initially i wanted to make it very secure but i realised it would be alot more complicated than previously thought.
+On one hand there was no real usability of it functionality wise but for the sake of having something cool and gimmicky I opted to keep it in.
+Initially I wanted to make it very secure but I realised it would be alot more complicated than previously thought.
-2. Simple print outputs - this is somewhat of a characteristics in my projects.
+2. Simple print outputs - This is somewhat of a characteristics in my projects.
 In my opinion the less writing in the terminal the better.
-3. File storage - Plain text files used for simplicity, though a database would be better for production
+3. File storage - Plain text files used for simplicity, though a database would be better for production.

 ## Testing
 The project includes pytest unit tests that verify: